DrakeRyzer/SW5e-Episode-2/Starships/Ch2 - Starship Basics/index.md

 How the players afford the starship varies.
 They may be patient, earning the credits to make the purchase over time.
 Alternatively, they might seek a backer, or a loan through a financial institution or any other of the methods described earlier.

 ## Constructiion
-Constructing a starship is generally cheaper than buying it, however it requires raw materials, use of a shipyard, an appropritely sized workforce and time to physical construct it.
+Constructing a starship is generally cheaper than buying it, however it requires raw materials, use of a shipyard, an appropritely sized workforce and time to physically construct it.

 If players elect to design or commission the construction of a starship themselves, they choose a Starship Class to base it on, such as a Medium Fighter or a Light Freighter.
 Constructing a starship requires half the cost in credits of the finished starship, as noted on its respective Starship Class page; which is the combined total of the raw materials, facilities, and workforce needed to construct it.